To start using Cyscale, go to https://app.cyscale.com/register and sign up using your email or through the supported identity providers.

 For specific details on how to integrate with each of the supported providers, follow the links below:

-Cyscale now starts exploring your cloud infrastructure through the provider's APIs.
+Once you've connected your cloud environment (or identity provider), Cyscale starts exploring your infrastructure through the provider's APIs.
 Once Cyscale created a snapshot of your cloud assets, it will perform the assessment.
 This translates into Cyscale going over the list of controls and looking for assets that fail to meet the requirements.
-You can find out more about the assessment process here.

 By default, Cyscale synchronizes your cloud assets and performs the assessment every 24 hours.
 If you added a connector at 1:24 PM, all subsequent automatic scans will be conducted at 1:24 PM.

-Once the assessment is complete, Cyscale will generate the corresponding alerts and store the result in the form of “failed assets”.
-These are the basis for determining which controls fail (the ones with failed assets), the connector risk (given by the asset with the highest risk), and policy/standard status.
+Once the assessment is complete, Cyscale will generate the corresponding alerts and store the result in the form of failed assets.
+These are the basis for determining which controls fail (the ones with failed assets), the security score, and policy/standard status.

 Besides the scheduled syncs, you can manually trigger the process at any moment by pressing the Sync button.
 This is helpful if, for example, you changed your infrastructure or want to validate that certain vulnerabilities are indeed fixed.
 You can find out when Cyscale performed the last sync and how long it took by hovering over the Sync button.